SAMMISolutions/docs/doc_posts/_getting-started/step-by-step.md

   {% include image.html w="75" src="obs-connected.png" alt="OBS is connected" %}

-#### 5. Add Transmitter to your OBS Dock
+#### 5. Add Bridge to your OBS Dock

 In your OBS menu navigate to **View - Docks - Custom Browser Docks**.
-Your new dock name can be `Transmitter` and the URL will be the path to the `transmitter.html` file located in your `lioranboard/transmitter` folder.
+Your new dock name can be `Bridge` and the URL will be the path to the `bridge.html` file located in your `SAMMI/bridge` folder.

 {% include image.html w="100" src="transmitter_dock.png" alt="OBS Dock Settings" type="image" %}

 Press **apply** and you should see your new dock.
-If it does not pop up for some reason, you can always go to View - Docks - Transmitter.
+If it does not pop up for some reason, you can always go to View - Docks - Bridge.
 Fit your new dock somewhere in your OBS screen as you see fit.

-{% include image.html w="75" src="transmitter_dock2.png" alt="Transmitter in a dock in OBS" %}
+{% include image.html w="75" src="transmitter_dock2.png" alt="Bridge in a dock in OBS" %}

-#### 6. Connect Transmitter to SAMMI
+#### 6. Connect Bridge to SAMMI
-In your **LioranBoard-Settings** menu, check `Allow Stream Deck and Transmitter` to allow Transmitter to connect.\
+In your **LioranBoard-Settings** menu, check `Allow SAMMI Deck and Bridge` to allow Bridge to connect.\
-In your **Transmitter-status** tab (in our OBS dock), you can now modify your connection settings.\
+In your **Bridge-status** tab (in our OBS dock), you can now modify your connection settings.\
 Default IP address for SAMMI is always `127.0.0.1` and port is always `9425`.
 Unless you changed port in your LioranBoard-Settings, you can leave it at its default value.\
 You must fill out the password if you decided to use one in LioranBoard-Settings menu.\
-Note that you only need to do this once, as your Transmitter will remember the previous settings and will attempt to auto connect next time.
+Note that you only need to do this once, as your Bridge will remember the previous settings and will attempt to auto connect next time.

-{% include image.html w="75" src="transmitter-connection.png" alt="Transmitter Connection Settings" %}
+{% include image.html w="75" src="transmitter-connection.png" alt="Bridge Connection Settings" %}

-{% include alert.html text="Transmitter must be running at all times for your Twitch connection and extensions to work properly." type="danger" %}
+{% include alert.html text="Bridge must be running at all times for your Twitch connection and extensions to work properly." type="danger" %}

-In your Transmitter you should now see **{% include colored_text.html color="green" text="Connected" %}** or {% include svg_dot.md color="green" %} next to LioranBoard.
+In your Bridge you should now see **{% include colored_text.html color="green" text="Connected" %}** or {% include svg_dot.md color="green" %} next to LioranBoard.
 This means it is connected to your SAMMI and listening for messages.

 #### 7. Link your Twitch account